Anita Groener

 Anita Groener (born 1958, Veldhoven, Netherlands) is an artist based in Dublin, Ireland.
-She makes paintings, monumental site-specific drawings, film and animation which she exhibits internationally.
+She creates sculptures, drawings, films and paintings, which she exhibits internationally.
 Groener graduated in 1980 with a BA from the Mollerinstituut Moller Institute in Tilburg, the Netherlands.
-She received an MA from the Hogeschool voor de Kunsten, Arnhem, the Netherlands, in 1982, and moved to Dublin in the same year.
+She received an MA from the Hogeschool voor de Kunsten in Arnhem, the Netherlands, in 1982 and moved to Dublin that same year.
 In 2005 she was elected by her peers to be a member of Aosdána, the major cultural body for the arts in Ireland.
 Her work is represented in the collections of The Irish Museum of Modern Art; The Arts Council of Ireland; the State Art Collection, Ireland; C21 Museum Hotels, USA; VU University Medical Centre, Amsterdam; DELA Insurance, the Netherlands; Sun Communities USA; The Law Library of Ireland; The National Drawing Archive Ireland; the Contemporary Irish Art Society; AIB Bank; and ABN-AMRO Bank and private collections in the US, Ireland, the Netherlands, Germany, Italy, Switzerland, Belgium.

 Career

-Groener is currently best known for her drawings and drawing-like paintings, sometimes with cut-outs pinned to a wall and often of very large scale.
+Groener is best known for her drawings and drawing-like paintings and sculptures, which feature cut-outs pinned to a wall or arboreal material sprouting from it, often on a vast scale.
 Groener's work over the decade, 2005 – 2015, is simultaneously sparse and seemingly overpopulated.
 For example, of the eponymous artwork in her 2013 show State at the Royal Hibernian Academy (RHA), Dublin, art critic Cristín Leach Hughes wrote, "Nearly 2,000 tiny individuals are trapped, held with pins.
 Stand back and they form the population of a spotlit planet, a floating sphere that points to man's ultimate insignificance.
 Step forward and they argue for the intimate importance of our presence in the scheme of things."

-Groener also works with film and animation, as in video pieces in her Royal Hibernian Academy show Crossings in 2006, or her graphic animation Somewhere Else, shown in the Kilkenny Arts Festival in 2012.
+Groener also works with film and animation, as in video pieces in her Royal Hibernian Academy show Crossing in 2006, or her graphic animation Somewhere Else, shown in the Kilkenny Arts Festival in 2012.

 In contrast to her later, more restrained pieces, those writing on early displays of Groener's work in Dublin were struck by the forceful imagery and execution, and greeted them as roughly belonging to the (New) Expressionist and possibly Cobra traditions The link between earlier and later works can perhaps be found in large, largely monochromatic paintings such as Trajectory, 2004, or Crossing, 2006.
 These are gesturally expressive but more patterned than the earlier works, which tended to contain human- or animal-like elements which were proportionately more dominant.